 John M. SELLAR OBE FRGS was engaged in law enforcement for almost four decades, initially in the Scottish Police Service and then the United Nations.
 As a Detective, he investigated murders and other serious crime but also dealt with human rights abuse in Scotland’s maximum security prison.
 Before transferring to the UN, he was Officer-in-Charge of a police area where royal security and anti-terrorism matters featured significantly.
 In 1997, Mr Sellar moved to Switzerland, handling anti-smuggling, fraud and organised crime issues for the Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), ultimately becoming Chief of Enforcement.
 During 14 years with CITES he conducted 234 missions to 66 countries, assessing enforcement in the field and designing strategies to tackle wildlife trafficking.
 He was instrumental in establishing the International Consortium on Combating Wildlife Crime in 2010, a partnership of CITES, INTERPOL, the UN Office on Drugs and Crime, the World Bank and the World Customs Organisation.
 He has lectured extensively worldwide and his book, ‘The UN’s Lone Ranger: Combating International Wildlife Crime’, was published in January 2014.
 He is Senior Advisor of the Global Initiative against Transnational Organised Crime.

-Flavio BELLIO joined the Institute in 2018 as a member of the Institute’s legal team.
-He is currently working on a number of the Institute’s projects with a focus on illicit trade.
-Having graduated in Law at Université Libre de Bruxelles (Belgium) with a specialization in public and international law, he is currently writing a thesis on the role of EU delegations in the consular relationships of the European Union as part of his L.L.M. in Law and Government of the European Union at LUISS Guido Carli.
-Flavio has been a research collaborator for World Bank Legal Advisor Giulio Zanetti and has significant experience in researching various topics of international law, including European intellectual property law and investment law in Asian countries.
-He has worked for a number of years with a law firm in Belgium.
+Flavio BELLIO joined the Institute in 2018 as a member of the Institute’s legal and policy team.
+He is currently working on several of the Institute’s global and regional projects to strengthen the fight against illicit trade.
+He graduated in Law at Université Libre de Bruxelles (Belgium) with a specialization in public and international law and holds an L.L.M. in Law and Government of the European Union from LUISS Guido Carli (Italy).
+Before joining the Institute, Flavio was a research collaborator for World Bank Legal Advisor Giulio Zanetti and also collaborated with a law firm in Belgium.
+He has significant research experience on international and European law as well as organised crime and illicit trade.